Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 ### `ideology` (Array of int-decimal pairs)

-Ideology of the pop, using numbers to index the ideologies.
+Ideological distribution of the pop, using numbers to index the ideologies.
 The numbers are

 1. Fascist (Bruh)
 2. Reactionary